wz414-labs/sfx_vendor_e/README.md

 extreme low barriers for beginners.

-If you ask yourself if you should go the recommended way or the classic one the anywer would be almost always: use Docker instead of this here.
+If you ask yourself if you should go the recommended way or the classic one the answer would be almost always: use Docker instead of this here.

 Checkout the [docker guide][docker-guide] for that.